-My primary research is in the metaphysics of mind.
+My primary research is in the philosophy of consciousness.
 I also have research interests in the philosophy of artificial intelligence, the metaphysics of science, applied ontology, moral psychology, value theory, and legal and political philosophy.

 I received my Ph.D. from NYU in May 2012.
 My dissertation is titled “The Sharp Contour of Consciousness.”
 In it, I argue that the concept ‘phenomenally conscious’ is not vague (it is sharp), that phenomenal consciousness is, in a fairly weak sense, a joint in nature (it is a contour), and that these theses together make for a serious new challenge to some versions of materialism.